Pure pairs. X. Tournaments and the strong Erdos-Hajnal property: Some sets of ordered graphs that have the SRSEH-property

 \begin{thm} Let $\mathcal{A}$ be a set of ordered graphs that does not have the SRSEH-property.
 For every tree $T$, there is a numbering of $T$ such that the ordered graph formed by $T$ with this numbering contains no member of $\mathcal{A}$. \end{thm} \Proof Let $T$ be a tree, and let $c>0$ satisfy \ref{rainbow}.
 Since $\mathcal{A}$ does not have the SRSEH-property, there is an ordered graph $G$, and a respectful blockade $\mathcal{B}$ in $G$, such that $G$ has maximum degree less than $cW(\mathcal{B})$, and there is no $\mathcal{B}$-rainbow copy of any member of $\mathcal{A}$ in $G$, and there is no anticomplete pair in $G$ of order at least $cW(\mathcal{B})$.
 By the choice of $c$, there is a $\mathcal{B}$-rainbow copy of the unordered graph $T$ in $G$; let $J$ be this copy, with the induced numbering.
 Then $J$ contains no member of $\mathcal{A}$.
 This proves \ref{ordertree}.~\bbox

-A {\em left-star} is an ordered graph, with numbering $(v_1\LL v_n)$ say, such that $n> 0$, and $v_1$ is adjacent to every other vertex, and every edge is incident with $v_1$.
-If it has $n$ vertices it is also called a {\em left $(n-1)$-star}.
-A {\em left-spike} is an ordered graph, with numbering $(v_1\LL v_n)$ say, such that $n> 1$, and $v_2$ is adjacent to every other vertex, and every edge is incident with $v_2$. {\em Right-stars} and {\em right-spikes} are defined similarly.
+A {\em left-spike} is an ordered graph, with numbering $(v_1\LL v_n)$ say, such that $n> 1$, and $v_2$ is adjacent to every other vertex, and every edge is incident with $v_2$. {\em Right-spikes} are defined similarly.
 A {\em monotone path} is an ordered graph, with numbering $(v_1\LL v_n)$ where $n>0$, with edge set $\{v_1v_2, v_2v_3\LL v_{n-1}v_n\}$.
 Left-stars, left-spikes and monotone paths are all special cases of a {\em left-broom}, which is an ordered tree, with numbering $(v_1\LL v_n)$ where $n>0$, and with edge set

 for some $m$ with $1\le m\le n$.
 A {\em right-broom} is defined similarly.